larics/mood_ros/README.md

 In order to add a new object detector plugin please provide a concrete implementation of the [detector_interface.hpp](include/mood_ros/detector_interface.hpp) interface.

 ### MOOD Manager
-A node which dynamically loads and connects one ROS Message Synchronizer and one Object Detector defined by the given configuration file.
+A node which dynamically loads and connects one ROS Message Synchronizer plugin and one Object Detector plugin defined by the given configuration file.
 ## FAQ

 ### What are ROS Plugins?